Institute for Innovations in Medical Education Grants

-In our Learning Analytics and Medical Images study, researchers analyze how learners interact with medical images and videos within multimedia educational modules.
+In our Learning Analytics and Medical Images study, researchers analyzed how learners interact with medical images and videos within multimedia educational modules.

-Funded by MedU, a compendium of online educational programs, the project is designed to develop detailed data models for MedU using clinical media, especially in the context of the cognitive processes involved when learners use media in a simulated clinical context.
-The second aim is to demonstrate that the data model can improve learning for MedU students.
+Funded by MedU, a compendium of online educational programs, the project was designed to develop detailed data models for MedU using clinical media, especially in the context of the cognitive processes involved when learners use media in a simulated clinical context.
+The second aim was to demonstrate that the data model can improve learning for MedU students.

 Interprofessional Education with NYU3T: Teaching, Technology, Teamwork

-By fostering collaborative learning, this technology-enhanced, interprofessional curriculum prepares a large and diverse group of healthcare learners.
-It is funded by the Josiah Macy Jr. Foundation and combines web-based educational tools to provide learners with a longitudinal panel of virtual ambulatory patients.
+By fostering collaborative learning, this technology-enhanced, interprofessional curriculum prepared a large and diverse group of healthcare learners.
+It was funded by the Josiah Macy Jr. Foundation and combined web-based educational tools to provide learners with a longitudinal panel of virtual ambulatory patients.